remarkjs/remark-yaml-config/readme.md

 ### `remark().use(yamlConfig)`

-Plugin to configure it with YAML frontmatter.
+Plugin to configure the processor with YAML frontmatter.
 Takes the `'remark'` field in the frontmatter and passes it as configuration to [parse][parse-settings] and [stringify][stringify-settings].